 Prior to joining BMW Group, he worked as a Director for SustainAbility in London, a global strategy consultancy and think tank, and as a research associate for IMD Lausanne.

 Alex works with various sustainability organisations, including the German Association of the Club of Rome.

-Daniel Weston, General Counsel and Director of CSV (Creating Shared Value), Nespresso
+Daniel Weston, General Counsel & Global Head of Corporate Affairs, Nespresso

 Daniel joined Nespresso in April 2011, and took responsibility for sustainability in January 2015.
 In addition to his role as General Counsel of Nespresso, he recently led its Corporate Communications function for a 15-month period, and since January 2015 has also been Nespresso’s CSV Director (Creating Shared Value).
 He is also a Board Member and a member of the Investment Committee of the Nestlé Swiss Pension Funds.

 In addition to his legal background (with particular strengths in antitrust, licensing and intellectual property enforcement), Daniel also has commercial management experience, having previously led a life science business as well as having led the negotiation of major pharmaceutical licensing deals.